Holiday-Secret-Santa/Secret-Santa-App/README.md

 ## Technologies Used for Development

-Here is a list of the core technologies we plan to use for the development of this application.
-Please note that this list may change throughout the development of the application.
+Here is a list of the core technologies we used for the development of this application.

 ### Core Technologies